raviraya19/dmg-read-more-search/readme.md

 This block includes minimal styling by default.
 For further customization, you can modify the `style.scss` file or add additional styles in your theme's CSS file.

 == Developer Build ==
-- Run 'npn install'
+- Run 'npm install'
-- Run 'npn start' or 'npm build'
+- Run 'npm start' or 'npm build'

 == Frequently Asked Questions ==